MaxHilmbauer/vuetify-command-palette/README.md

 The `vuetify-command-palette` is a custom design component for vuetify adding a command palette to your application.

 ## Installation

-Install package with npm or yarn.
-Next to the `vuetify-command-palette` you need to install `Vuetify`, because the commmand palette relies on Vuetify.

 ```bash
 npm install vuetify-command-palette@^1.0.3
 npm install vuetify@^3.1.13